 Make sure that you have picked over the blueberries, removing any stems and rinse them well.

-In a large bowl combine the blueberries, flour, sugar, cinnamon and lemon juice.
+In a medium bowl combine the blueberries, flour, sugar, cinnamon and lemon juice.
 Stir well.
 The flour needs to coat all of the berries.
 Let it sit a few minutes and stir it again.
-It will start to become juice.
+It will start to become juicy.

 Divide the blueberry mixture between four ramekins.
 There is no need to grease them.

 Place a puff pastry circle on each of the ramekins.
-You can use the pastry scraps to cut little decorative shapes for the top of the pie of you want.
+You can use the pastry scraps to cut little decorative shapes with cookie cutters for the top of the pie crusts if you want.

-Beat the egg and water together in a small bowl.
-Gently brush the mixture lightly over the tops of each crust.
+Beat the egg and water together in a small bowl to create an egg wash.
+Gently brush the mixture lightly over the top of each pie.
 You want the entire crust coated but not excessively.
-The egg was will give the crust nice color and a bit of sheen.
+The egg wash will give the crust nice color and a bit of sheen.